intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

             .. note::
                You can view the configured environment variables for your environment (e.g. with name ``llm``) by running ``conda env config vars list -n llm``.
-               You can continue with your working conda environment and install ``bigdl-llm`` as guided in the next section.
+               You can continue with your working conda environment and install ``ipex-llm`` as guided in the next section.

             .. note::